s1gmas1x/kitchen-ratio/docs/guides/folding-and-shaping.md

 - Let it rest 15–30 minutes so the gluten can relax

 ### **5. Final Shape**
-Shape the dough into whatever you’re making a round loaf, long loaf, sandwich loaf, etc.
+Shape the dough into whatever you’re making; a round loaf, long loaf, sandwich loaf, etc.
 Be gentle so you keep the air inside.

 ### **6. Proof, Score, and Bake**